xuandif-cmu/Big_Data_Processing_Toolbox/README.md

     docker build -t xuandif/toolbox-jupyter .
     docker push xuandif/toolbox-jupyter
   ```
+  If your are building the application from scratch, substitue xuandif with [your docker id], otherwise, the above steps are not needed, you can directly use the docker images list in Section 2.
+Same for step 4.4.

   4.2.
 Deploy applications to kubernetes with configuration files under the GKE_Deploy/ directory, e.g. for jupyter-notebook, use commands like the following to deploy the applications and expose the service,
   ```
     cd GKE_Deploy